 A "diversity initiative" is an organizations strategic response to diversity.
 The initiative looks at the internal and external needs of the organization in the area of diversity and responds with a strategically aligned approach.

-Initiatives can have a short or long-term focus, as well as very specific goals and objectives.
+Initiatives can have a short or long-term focus, as well as specific goals and objectives.
 It should also be easily measurable and tied to the organization's overall business strategy.
 In terms of implementing the initiative, the entire organization - from the top down - should be held accountable for implementation and the overall success.

 What does it entail?